 5. Brand Personality

 Consider the emotions that your target audience is feeling when they’re looking for solutions and start to create content material and language that speaks to your notion of their concerns.
+As well as adding a bit of character behind your brand that comes personally from you.

 6. Name your Brand

 The name will affect your logo, your marketing strategy, your trademark, and other digital assets.
 A business name requires originality and to be easily distinguishable.
 Keeping the name too broad will be better if you plan on expanding your products or services.
-It’s key to research your brand name to make sure that It’s uniquely yours and represents your comapny after you’ve agreed upon a name, act quickly to get important assets for example domains.
+It’s key to research your brand name to make sure that it’s uniquely yours and represents your company after you’ve agreed upon a name, act quickly to get important assets for example domains.

 7. Pick a colour